blurrycontour/zuul-gerrit/doc/source/config/job.rst

 * child playbook
 * child post-run playbook
 * parent post-run playbook
-* parent cleanup-run playbook

 Further inheritance would nest even deeper.
+If a job fails or is aborted before the main playbook starts, Zuul will run only the post-run playbooks corresponding with the inheritance levels of the pre-run playbooks which were run.
+In other words, if the child pre-run playbook was not run, then the child post-run playbook will not be run, but the parent post-run playbook will.

 Here is an example of two job definitions: